 Baia Pataria, Georgia

 I mostly work with victims of gender-based violence, domestic violence, sexual violence, and victims of gender-based discrimination.
 Generally, we try to strengthen women politically and economically as well.
-We have a specific approach to educate younger girls to make them more resilient towards all forms of gender discrimination and harassment.
+We have a specific approach to educating younger girls to make them more resilient towards all forms of gender discrimination and harassment.

 The society in Georgia is very patriarchal, so we have to work hard on perceptions of gender roles and combat deeply ingrained stereotypes.
 Before every legislative change, we have to persuade society of the existence of the problem and its gendered nature.